frain-dev/disq/README.md

 # disq
-A custom job-queue library for Convoy.
+A custom job-queue library for [convoy](https://github.com/frain-dev/convoy).
 Provides in-memory (localstorage) and redis (stream and list) backends only for now.

 # Features
 - Redis (Stream and List), and in-memory backends.